A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Experimental Results

 In this section, we present the comparison methods, experimental settings and evaluation metrics for the proposed unknown detection task.
 Each following subsection provides the unknown detection performances of the comparison methods on the proposed CIFAR- and ImageNet-based benchmarks.

-\textbf{Comparison methods.} We considered a total of eight methods including methods belonging to categories relevant to the unknown detection task: MD and OoDD.
-We mostly adopted hyperparameters reported in the literature and then manually searched them when the optimal hyperparameter values were not clearly specified or when the experimental settings (e.g., datasets, architectures) differed from ours.
+\textbf{Comparison methods.} We considered a total of ten methods including methods belonging to categories relevant to the unknown detection task: MD and OoDD.
+As a performance baseline, we employed the approach of using the vanilla maximum class probability (MCP)~\citep{hendrycks2016baseline} produced by the baseline model as a confidence score, denoted as ``MCP".

-Among the existing methods developed for MD, we chose two methods: CRL~\cite{moon2020confidence} and EDL~\cite{sensoy2018edl}.
-CRL utilizes a ranking loss based on the frequency of correct predictions for each sample for better estimations of the confidence scores.
+Among the existing methods developed for MD, we chose two methods: CRL~\citep{moon2020confidence} and EDL~\citep{sensoy2018edl}.
+CRL utilizes a ranking loss based on the frequency of correct predictions for each sample to better estimate confidence scores.
 As a result, a model trained with CRL produces high confidence scores on correctly predicted samples.
-This method has a single hyperparameter to control the balance between cross-entropy and ranking losses.
-We set this value to $1.0$ following \cite{moon2020confidence}.
-EDL treats the softmax output as a categorical distribution rather than a point estimate by introducing the Dirichlet density.
-There are two hyperparameters corresponding to the type of objective function, along with a substitute layer for the softmax layer.
-We empirically found their optimal choices with our in-distribution validation set, and they were set to the Type \RomanNumeral 2 maximum likelihood and an exponential layer, respectively.
+EDL treats the softmax output as a categorical distribution by introducing the Dirichlet density so that the predictions can be interpreted as a distribution over possible softmax outputs.